 Meaning

-In the quote “In the holy city of Mecca, violence of any kind was forbidden.
-From the moment they left home, pilgrims were not permitted to carry weapons, to swat an insect or speak an angry word, a discipline that introduced them to a new way of living.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that the present moment deserves attention.
+“In the holy city of Mecca, violence of any kind was forbidden.
+From the moment they left home, pilgrims were not permitted to carry weapons, to swat an insect or speak an angry word, a discipline that introduced them to a new way of living.” presents a viewpoint centered on life.
+It implies that every moment carries its own meaning and encourages us to remember that adaptability helps us grow.

 Theme